autolab-project/autolab/docs/_build/html/_sources/high_level/presentation.rst.txt

 			|-- Position (Variable)
 			|-- Homing (Action)

-We will see in the sections :ref:`commandline` and :ref:`gui` how this modelization is useful to provide a user-friendly and straightforward remote control of your instrument.
+We will see in the sections :ref:`userguide_high` and :ref:`gui` how this modelization is useful to provide a user-friendly and straightforward remote control of your instrument.

 First of all, let's install the package on your computer.